sbezugliy/docker_delivery_appliance/README.md

 > Service for production environment present to simplify building of the production-ready deliverable image, set **latest** tag and other required labels.
 But it is not a good idea to run it at development machine.

+> Staging uses separate database, due to prodution database maybe too large for development machine.
+So if required to use data from production or similar layout define credentials of staging database from cloud providers, etc...

 ## Requirements
 - docker
 - docker-compose
+-

 ## Installation